Information-theoretic astrophysical uncertainties in the effective theory of dark matter direct detection: Methodology and results

 Here we derive constraints on the dark matter-nucleon scattering cross section from the XENONnT and PICO60 experiments, for all of the operators in the effective theory, and quantifying the deviation from the Maxwell-Boltzmann velocity distribution with a KL-divergence, defined as \cite{Kullback51klDivergence}

-where both \(f_{\mathrm{MB}}(\mathbf v)\) and \(f(\mathbf v)\) are consistently normalized.
+where both \(f_{\mathrm{MB}}(\vec{\mathbf{v}})\) and \(f(\vec{\mathbf{v}})\) are consistently normalized.
 The KL-divergence provides an information-theoretic measure of how distinguishable a distribution \(f\) is from a reference distribution \(f_{\rm MB}\), quantifying the amount of information lost when \(f_{\rm MB}\) is used to approximate the true velocity distribution \(f\)\footnote{The KL-divergence, besides measuring the relative entropy among two distributions, is also directly connected to common metrics of fine-tuning used in related particle physics contexts, see \cite{Fowlie:2024nhs}.}.
 Here \(D_{\rm KL}\) offers a model-independent and basis-invariant metric to assess departures from the standard Maxwell-Boltzmann halo assumption and to evaluate their impact on direct detection constraints.

 We choose maximally-allowed values of the KL-divergence motivated by calculations of the dark matter velocity distribution (galactically-bounded only) from simulations and observations \cite{Vogelsberger:2008qb, Evans:2018bqy, Necib:2018iwb, Schaye:2014tpa,OHare:2018trr}.
-In Ref. \cite{Herrera:2024zrk} it was found that $D_{\rm KL}=0.1$ is an adequate phenomenological choice to encompass a variety of physically plausible (galactically-bounded only) dark matter distributions.
+The value $D_{\rm KL}=0.1$ adopted in this work represents a conservative benchmark for the allowed deviation from the Maxwell--Boltzmann reference.
+For comparison, velocity distributions extracted from cosmological simulations (Aquarius, Eagle) and from Gaia-motivated models (SHM$^{++}$, S1-stream+SHM) typically differ from the Maxwell--Boltzmann form at the level $D_{\rm KL}\sim 0.01-0.1$ \cite{Herrera:2024zrk}, so $D_{\rm KL}=0.1$ encompasses the bulk of entropically plausible halo models.
+We also explore $D_{\rm KL}=1$ as a more aggressive benchmark to bracket extreme astrophysical scenarios.
 We then solve the following optimization problem for the experiment $\mathscr E$, with free variables the Wilson coefficients of the effective theory $\vec{c}$ and velocity distribution $f(\vec{\mathbf{v}})$: